helium/HIP/0024-transfer-percentage-of-hotspot.md

 # Motivation
 [motivation]: #motivation

 The goal of The People's Network is to create a communally owned telecommunications network.
-This transaction facilitates that goal by allowing co-ownership of a hotspot to be contracted at the blockchain level.
-This ability will catalyze the growth of the Helium Network by allowing network participants to enter into trust mimimized co-ownership agreements.
+This transaction facilitates that goal by allowing network participants to enter into trust mimimized co-ownership agreements implemented at the blockchain level.
+These co-ownership agreements will take the decentralized nature of the network one step further by allowing the ownership of the nodes within the network to be broken down into fractional pieces that can be transferred between network participants as necessary.

 This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks that are currently necessary to maintain a host-owner relationship.
 For example,